 There are a few versions of this book available now but this is the original.
 These poor bunnies have had enough and find the most inventive ways to end their suffering.
 It’s hilarious in its cruel ridiculousness.

 Synopsis: Rabbits.
 We’ll never quite know why, but sometimes they decide they’ve just had enough of this world- and that’s when they start getting inventive.
 The Book of Bunny Suicides follows over one hundred bunnies as they find ever more outlandish ways to do themselves in.
 From an encounter with the business end of Darth Vader’s lightsaber, to supergluing themselves to a diving submarine, to hanging around underneath a loose stalactite, these bunnies are serious about suicide.

 Illustrated in a stark and simple style, The Book of Bunny Suicides is a collection of hilarious and outrageous cartoons that will appeal to anyone in touch with their evil side.

 Have you read any of these?
-Know a few other humour books I should check out?
-Let me know below!
+Know a few other books we should check out?
+Let us know below!